PxTools/pxtools.github.io/docs/PxWeb2/documentation/customization.md

 - `/public/icon/topic/small/` — SVG file with dimensions **28x28**

 > If you need to change an existing topic ID or add a new mapping to a new SVG icon, this must also be done in the `/public/icon/topic/topicIconMap.json` file.

+### topicIcons.json

+This configuration file is used by the application to render the Topic Icons gallery (/topicIcons).
+Each entry corresponds to an SVG file located in public/icons/topic/.
+When adding new icons to public/icons/topic/, you must also update topicIcons.json by appending the new filenames.

 ## PxWebApi